 Spiritual Unity of the Tribes, together in unity with Barkindji elders, Uncle Barry and Aunty Betty Pearce, will host a ceremony for four days at Culpra Station, on the Murray River in NSW.

-The gathering ceremony will commence at sunrise on Thursday 26th April with ceremony to light the sacred fire, which will be the centre of the gathering.
-The gathering ceremony will conclude on the afternoon of Sunday 29th April, followed by a celebration meal Sunday night.
+The gathering ceremony will commence at sunrise on Thursday 21st March with ceremony to light the sacred fire, which will be the centre of the gathering.
+The gathering ceremony will conclude on the afternoon of Sunday 24th March, followed by a fundraiser auction and celebration meal Sunday night.

 Tapalin Mail Rd, Malee, NSW.
 Go towards Robinvale which is approximately 4 hours north of Melbourne.